sanei1509/sanei1509/README.md

  # Hi, welcome to everyone! 👋

-## Currently I am working with Swift UI, working as a Front Developer at cencosud, any question or comment is welcome :)
+## Currently I am working with NextJS, Javascript, React, working as a Front Developer at ACL, any question or comment is welcome :)

 ### as a software developer, I hope that my works are of interest for you.